Travel isochrones

 Isochrones (1–5)

-You can request between 1 and 5 budgets per point.
-Each budget generates a separate polygon.
+You can request between 1 and 5 isochrones per point.
+Each isochrone generates a separate polygon.

 Output columns are created as: